LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Do libraries care about any of this?
 Given current standards, no, with exceptions.

-But that's not malicious disregard for citizens.
-If those users were accessing physical libraries they would likely experience a top class service with accessible options: good buildings, large print books, guidance on using the Internet, and more.
+That's not malicious disregard for citizens.
+For users accessing physical libraries they likely experience a top-class service with accessible options: good buildings, large print books, guidance on using the Internet, and more.

 The problem is digital literacy.
 Web accessibility is seen as a 'tech' thing.
 Either the responsibility of IT, or website providers.
 But it's not, it's the responsibility for any service serious about an online presence.